Rise to Success: Career Highlights of Landon Donovan

 In November 2008, Landon Donovan trained with Bayern Munich, before joining the German club on loan until the start of the 2009 MLS season in mid-March.

-The 2008 season was a banner year for Landon Donovan as he scored 20 goals and nine assists in 25 matches, forming a strong offensive partnership with David Beckham and Edson Buddle.
+Although the 2008 season was a disappointment for LA Galaxy, it was a banner year for Donovan as he scored 20 goals and nine assists in 25 matches, forming a strong offensive partnership with David Beckham and Edson Buddle.

-On October 10, 2009, Landon Donovan scored a free-kick goal, securing a 3–2 victory for the U.S. against Honduras and clinching World Cup qualification.
+On October 10, 2009, Landon Donovan scored a free-kick, giving the U.S. a 3–2 victory over Honduras in San Pedro Sula, which clinched World Cup qualification.

 After the 2009 MLS season had finished, Landon Donovan joined English Premier League side Everton on loan in January 2010.

-In 2009, Landon Donovan had appearances in five friendly matches, in which he scored four goals, six league matches and one DFB-Pokal match during his stay with Bayern Munich.
+In 2009, Landon Donovan played for Bayern Munich on loan.
 At the end of the loan period, Bayern declined to extend his loan.

-In January 2010, Landon Donovan joined Everton on loan and was named the club's Player of the Month for January.
+In January 2010, after the 2009 MLS season had finished, Landon Donovan joined English Premier League side Everton on loan.
+During this period, he played in 13 matches in all competitions, scored two goals and was named the club's Player of the Month for January.

 On August 1, 2010, Landon Donovan scored the 100th goal of his MLS career.